VincentzPham/COMP1682_FinalYearProject/README.md

 - [Resources](#resources)

 ## Introduction
 This is my final project focusing on environmental problems.
-We apply Machine Learning and Deep Learning algorithms to predict global temperature, greenhouse gas emissions, and CO₂ emissions from fossil fuels.
+I apply Machine Learning and Deep Learning algorithms to predict global temperature, greenhouse gas emissions, and CO₂ emissions from fossil fuels.

-**Harnessing Machine Learning and Deep Learning for Environmental Solutions** is a comprehensive project aimed at leveraging advanced computational techniques to forecast key environmental indicators.
-By employing ML and DL algorithms, this project seeks to provide precise predictions of global temperature trends, greenhouse gas emissions, and CO₂ emissions from fossil fuels.
-These predictions can aid governments, organizations, and researchers in making informed decisions to combat climate change and promote sustainable practices.
+**Harnessing Machine Learning and Deep Learning for Environmental Solutions** aims to leverage advanced computational techniques to forecast key environmental indicators such as global temperature trends, greenhouse gas emissions, and CO₂ emissions from fossil fuels.

 ### Objectives